Are your digestive problems or other symptoms a result of an unhealthy gut microbiome?

-Probiotics are live microorganisms which are found in some foods, particularly fermented foods.
+Probiotics are live microorganisms that are found in some foods, particularly fermented foods.
 Probiotic sources include; yoghurt, miso, tempeh, sauerkraut, green pickles, kefir, kombucha and kimchi.

 Resistant starch is not easily broken down by your digestive enzymes and therefore moves further down your intestinal tract and provides fuel for your good bacteria.
-You can find resistant starch in lots of plant foods but the amount will vary depending on the processing of these foods.
-For example, resistant starch is high in slightly green bananas and uncooked rolled oats as well as boiled potatoes, brown rice and legumes that are then eaten cold.
+I’ve written separately on sources of resistant starch and other fibres.

 *If you find eating these foods makes your digestive health worse or you experience uncomfortable symptoms you would benefit from a consultation with your naturopath to identify the reason for your symptoms.

-Schedule at least two alcohol free days per week and limit your drinks to two per day.
+Schedule at least two alcohol-free days per week and limit your alcohol on the days you drink.